 PL/SQL - Conditions

-Following is the general from of a typical conditional (i.e., decision making) structure found in most of the programming languages:
+Following is the general form of a typical conditional (i.e., decision making) structure found in most of the programming languages −

 PL/SQL programming language provides following types of decision-making statements.
 Click the following links to check their detail.

 |S.No||Statement & Description|